cncf/techdocs/docs/search-best-practice.md

 ### Cons
-- Can be difficult to configure and setup.
-If a team is already using hugo/docsy, this should be *very* easy to setup.
+- Can be difficult to configure and setup (If a team is already using hugo/docsy, this should be *very* easy to setup).
 - Requires javascript knowledge

 # When Is It Best To Use One Over Another?